 top of page

-RGL manages and grows a diverse group of sustainable businesses that continue to increase profits to whanau.
-These commercial activities will also provide career pathways and employment opportunities.
+Renaissance Group Trust manages and grows a diverse group of sustainable businesses that continue to increase benefits to whanau.
+These commercial activities will also provide career pathways and employment opportunities while creating annual reserves of between $1M to $5M

 RGL owns a 2 hectare area of land in Te Hana with a number of buildings that require significant renovation work. the intent is to renovate the buildings to a suitable standard and look at upgrading the site to create a town hub with both public amenities and commercial businesses.